Graphical Structures for Design and Verification of Quantum Error Correction: Outlook and conclusions

+Another future direction is how to represent these quantum codes as classical codes.
+Given the simplicity of the rules for propagation of errors, these codes should be representable as a restricted class of classical error correcting codes within the factor graph formalism \cite{Forney2001,Loeliger2004}.
+Such a representation \cite{Roffe2017}, has several advantages.
+By developing a simple graphical representation of graphical propagation rules, we will be able to create a toolkit for developing quantum error correction codes without understanding the underlying quantum mechanics, allowing classical error correction experts to develop them.
+Furthermore, graphical models such as factor graphs can be naturally represented as Ising models, allowing decoding by specialized analog Ising model machines, such as quantum annealers \cite{DWave,Chancellor2016}, optical systems \cite{Inagaki2016}, or a special purpose CMOS machine \cite{Masa2016}.

-The examples we have demonstrated here are for small codes, however, it is generally understood in classical error correction that the performance of codes dramatically improves for larger codes.
+The examples we have demonstrated in this present paper are for small quantum codes.
+It is, however, generally understood in classical error correction that the performance of codes dramatically improves for larger codes.
 In fact, the Shannon limit can only be reached in the limit of code size approaching infinity.
-While it is not clear whether the structure of the parity codes constructed in the CPC fomalism will allow them to approach the Shannon limit, it is likely that larger codes will perform better than smaller codes.
-This is in direct contrast to many quantum error correction models which are effectively based on repetition codes and derive no relative benefit from encoding more data qubits.
+While it is not clear whether the structure of the parity codes constructed in the CPC formalism will allow them to approach the Shannon limit, it is likely that larger codes will perform better than smaller codes.
+This is in direct contrast to many quantum error correction models which derive relatively little benefit from encoding more data qubits.

-LDPCs are know to be state-of-the-art codes.
+Low-density parity check (LDPC) codes are known to be state-of-the-art codes.
 This is both due to their performance close to the Shannon limit when their size becomes large, as well as due to the fact that there exist very fast (approximate) inference algorithms to decode them (cf. \cite{MacKay2003}).
-It is thus important to see in how far those properties translate to our coherent parity code construction.
-Let us focus on the latter first.
+It will be important to discover how far those properties translate over to the coherent parity code construction.
 The main inference algorithm for LDPCs is based on belief propagation on graphical models.
 While such an algorithm is only exact for graphs which are trees, the algorithm is known to perform very well in practice for graphs which have not many small loops.
 Such properties can usually be achieved in practice.
-Furthermore, for given static codes and can also create decode tables.
+Furthermore, for given static codes one can also create decode tables.
 Our prime concern is thus the encoding level.